Would you like to learn how to draw eyes?

 Step 2 – Add Graphite To The Darkest Areas

-Now that you have the eye sketched lightly on the drawing surface it is time to add graphite to the darkest areas of the eye.
+Now that you have the eye sketched lightly, it is time to add graphite to the eye’s darkest areas.

 The values you add to the eye will make the drawing have a three-dimensional illusion.